alerodriguessf/predicting-apple-stock-price/README.md

 ## Data Preparation

-1. **Dataset**: Historical stock prices of Apple Inc. should be saved in a CSV file named `price_apple.csv`.
+1. **Dataset**: Historical stock prices of Apple Inc. should be saved in an XLSX file named `price_apple.xlsx`.
 The data must include the following columns:
    - `Date`
    - `Low`
    - `High`